erik-sn/react-pomodoro/README.md

-# Calculator
+# Pomodoro Clock

-FreeCodeCamp project to build a simple calculator.
+FreeCodeCamp project to build a pomodoro clock.
 Implemented using React/es6.